Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

   - Sensor calibration
   - Photogrammetric processing quality

-Therefore, the software's outputs should be interpreted within the broader survey accuracy standards and photogrammetric processing quality.
+Therefore, the tool's outputs should be interpreted within the broader survey accuracy standards and photogrammetric processing quality.

 ---

 ## Part 6: The Quality Assurance (QA) Engine

-**Logic:** The geodetic transformation is only half of a defensible survey deliverable.
-The other half is independent proof that the transformation produced accurate, usable output.
-The QA engine compares the software's reprojected output against an independent survey CSV of Ground Control Points (GCPs) and Checkpoints (CPs), reporting positional accuracy using RMSE methodology consistent with ASPRS Positional Accuracy Standards, Edition 2.
+**Logic:** The geodetic transformation is only half of a defensible survey deliverable — the other half is independent proof that the transformation produced accurate, usable output.
+The QA engine compares the tool's reprojected output against an independent survey CSV of Ground Control Points (GCPs) and Checkpoints (CPs), reporting positional accuracy using RMSE methodology consistent with ASPRS Positional Accuracy Standards, Edition 2.

 ### Why GCPs and CPs Must Be Separated

 GCPs are the control points used by the photogrammetry software during processing to align the model to real-world coordinates.
 CPs are deliberately held back during processing, specifically so they can independently verify the model's accuracy afterward.

-**Crucial Decision:** If the QA engine validated accuracy using GCPs (or a mix of GCPs and CPs), the result would be circular.
-GCPs are mathematically forced to fit well during processing, since they were used to create the model.
+**Crucial Decision:** If the QA engine validated accuracy using GCPs (or a mix of GCPs and CPs), the result would be circular — GCPs are mathematically forced to fit well during processing, since they were used to *create* the model.
 This would produce an artificially optimistic accuracy figure rather than a genuine independent assessment.

 ```
 DEFINE filter_checkpoints(survey_csv, type_column, checkpoint_value):